 Kelly Butte Trail (#1031) is a 3.5 mile lightly trafficked out and back trail located near Lester, Washington that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.
 Dogs are also able to use this trail.

 This trip is to an old U.S. Forest service lookout.
 The door is unlocked so you can go in and get out of the elements.
 Go in sign the book and pack out your trash so this lookout remains a place hikers will want to return to for years to come.
 The view from this lookout is a 360 degree view with Mt.
 Rainier being the highlight but on a good day you can see forever.